-Bowling Green Falcons is a sports department that belongs to Bowling Green State University, founded in 1910 in the city of Bowling Green, Ohio.
+Bowling Green Falcons is a sports department that belongs to Bowling Green State University, founded in 1910 in Bowling Green, Ohio.
 The department consists of 17 teams – 10 women and seven men’s.
 They speak at the Mid-American Conference, are members of the NCAA Division I (FBS), and are led by Bob Moosbrugger.

 Several teams of the university participated in the national championship.
 In the 1959th year, football players played at the NCAA College Division National Championship.
-In 2004 and 2008, the representative of the university successfully showed herself in the USCFS Championship – figure skating competitions.
+In 2004 and 2008, the university representative successfully showed herself in the USCFS Championship – figure skating competitions.
 1984 was a landmark year for hockey players who played in the NCAA Division I Men’s Ice Hockey Tournament.
 Rugby players played in the 2018th in the USA Rugby D1-AA National Championship.

 Meaning and History